iivanoo/covid-apps-observer/data/data_custom_analysis/reports/resources/com.freestylelibre.app.us___2.2.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.freestylelibre.app.us 5 reviews"/>
 </p>

+> The app has been great, question though, my doctor has now prescribed freestyle libre 2, will this app still work with the new system?<br> :date: __2020-10-26 17:58:10__

 > Great app, with this there is no need for the device.
 All of my data is visible to my doc and we can go over the results on the phone.
 Super easy and works great.<br> :date: __2020-10-25 07:38:27__

 > Easy to do<br> :date: __2020-10-25 04:06:00__